forivall/partychurch/README.md

 ####idKey
 The key to use for hashing user ID's.
-This allows users to be given a stable, unique ID per browser, but not expose their actual fingerprint to other users on the server or be able to track users across seatcamp instances.
+This allows users to be given a stable, unique ID per browser, but not expose their actual fingerprint to other users on the server or be able to track users across partychurch instances.
 This value should be unique to the server you're running it on and sufficiently long (10+ characters recommended).